What is FFI anyway?

-It’s always annoying when you rely complex multi-part system and some obscure part fails.
-It can leave you groping for answers and inventing unnecessary hack solutions.
+It’s always annoying when you rely on a complex multi-part system and some obscure part fails.
+It leaves you groping for answers and inventing unnecessary hack solutions.
+The dreaded old Stack Overflow rabbit hole.
 FFI stands for Foreign Function Interface, a mechanism that allows code written in one language to be called by another language.

 In Ruby, this functionality is encapsulated in

 ruby-ffi gem.
 This is the one that keeps on breaking for me.
 There are a great many places where using code written in other programming languages alongside Ruby would be useful in a static site generator like Jekyll.
 When looking at where Jekyll depended on

 ruby-ffi, the first dependency I found was a gem that reads in HTML documents and understands their structure - presumably code that had already been written in a fast and open source way in a language like Java or C.

 So why doesn’t it want to run on M1?
 Most solutions suggest to force install the x64 version which can then be run with Rosetta.
 I’m loathe to try this though, as it might be I get stuck with a suboptimal version of